Where Does Bernie Go Now?

 Gabriel: Don’t call it a comeback!
 (Seriously, don’t.)

 Ben: The other day, Sanders held a press conference at which he played up his anti-Establishment bona fides, criticized the media, and generally gave no sense that he was adjusting his message to try to win over the older moderate Democrats who have shunned him in primaries so far.
 Now that his campaign has hit this big roadblock, you see people wonder why he never tried to pitch himself as a mainstream-adjacent, unthreatening choice — but of course the strategy he’s always taken turned out to be pretty damn successful this time around.
-All of which is to ask: Do you see him softening his message much or at all as we approach some of these later primary states?
+All of which is to ask: Do you see him softening his message much (or at all) as we approach some of these later primary states?

 Gabriel: Again, it depends on which part of the electorate he sees the biggest opportunity with.
-He and his campaign are sophisticated enough to know that you can send different messages to different groups — witness: he’s running ads hitting Biden on Social Security and trade but also another ad hugging Obama tight, almost hilariously so.
+He and his campaign are sophisticated enough to know that you can send different messages to different groups — witness: He’s running ads hitting Biden on Social Security and trade but also another ad hugging Obama tight, almost hilariously so.
 But I don’t think anyone would be more offended than Bernie Sanders by the implication that he might change his tune.

 So far at rallies, he’s been ramping up his criticisms of Biden.
 But as to the broader point, I’d just note that he’s zeroing in on the corporate Establishment and the political Establishment; he rarely mentions the “Democratic Establishment” anymore.

 Ben: In 2016, there was obviously a tremendous amount of bitterness between the Clinton and Sanders camps, mostly over the DNC putting its thumb on the scale for Clinton.
 This time around, you don’t hear as many accusations of institutional chicanery, exactly — but it is nevertheless true that a slew of moderate candidates consolidated at the last minute with the express purpose of stopping Sanders in his tracks.
-To what extent do you feel that people are putting the blame on the political Establishment you mentioned, as opposed to the Sanders campaign itself, for simply not appealing to enough voters — particularly black voters in the south?
+To what extent do you feel that people are putting the blame on the political Establishment you mentioned, as opposed to the Sanders campaign itself, for simply not appealing to enough voters — particularly black voters in the South?

 Gabriel: I don’t think there’s anywhere near the same amount of bitterness now as there was last time (yet?).
-And I think a lot of the frustration in Sanders’s orbits is around how his pitch about turning out voters who don’t usually weigh in isn’t panning out.
+And I think a lot of the frustration in Sanders’s orbit is around how his pitch about turning out voters who don’t usually weigh in isn’t panning out.
 He’s using the Establishment as a foil but knows that only goes so far if he can’t expand his base to areas that are relevant in the next few states.

 Ben: At the aforementioned press conference the other day, Sanders reiterated his stance that the candidate with the most delegates going into the convention should get the nomination.
 At a recent debate, when he was poised to amass a big delegate lead, he was the only person onstage to endorse that view.
 Were you surprised that he held fast on the position even though he’s far less likely to have that lead at this point?